-- 35. The onus of proof was on the Complainant, as he was the one alleging in the matter.
-However, the Complainant had failed to furnish adequate evidence to substantiate many of his claims. - 36.
-The Complainant had stated that he did not knowingly subscribe to any of the Member's subscription services.
+- 31. The onus of proof was on the Complainant, as he was the one alleging in the matter.
+However, the Complainant had failed to furnish adequate evidence to substantiate many of his claims. - 32.
+The Complainant had stated that he did not knowingly subscribe to any of the Member's subscription service.
 However, the Member had provided logs with proof of the initial subscription request for each service which came from the Complainant's mobile number.
 No further evidence was presented to refute the accuracy of the subscription logs provided by the Member.

-Clause 4.2 and 5.4
+Clauses 4.2 and 5.4

-37. The Member immediately unsubscribed the Complainant from their service, provided proof of the Complainant's subscription, and refunded the Complainant in full.
+33. The Member immediately unsubscribed the Complainant from their service, provided proof of the Complainant's subscription, and refunded the Complainant in full.
 There is no evidence that the Member acted in an unprofessional or unfair manner, and in fact provided a full refund to the Complainant as an act of good faith.
 Therefore, the Member is not found in breach of clause 4.2 or clause 5.4 of the Code.

-38. On a balance of probabilities, it is highly unlikely that the Complainant subscribed to 31 services, and the discrepancy between the Complainant's claimed lack of subscription and the existence of numerous subscriptions with numerous members suggests a potential issue with Cell C's subscription practices rather than the Member's.
+34. On a balance of probabilities, it is highly unlikely that the Complainant subscribed to 31 services, and the discrepancy between the Complainant's claimed lack of subscription and the existence of numerous subscriptions with numerous members suggests a potential issue with Cell C's subscription practices rather than the Member's.
 The subscriptions in question were made via the SAT Push channel managed by Cell C, and the Member only purchased the delivery from Cell C after the Complainant had subscribed.
 The double opt-in authorisation that created a subscription took place outside of the Member's systems and the Member was unable to activate and/or charge for the subscription without the token provided after the double opt-in from Cell C. Additionally, the Member did not have control over the system as it is managed entirely by Cell C. Therefore, there is the possibility that there may have been fraudulent activity, but this was prior to the Member's interaction with the Complainant.
 Furthermore, the Member was in a direct contractual relationship with Cell C but did not have direct control over customer subscriptions or the subscription flow.
 Therefore, the Member is not found in breach of clause 4.11 of the Code.

-39. Cell C exclusively managed all aspects of the service's subscriptions flows and marketing materials in line with ICASA regulations.
-The Terms and Conditions for the service was available to the customer at each point of the subscription journey and ensured that their customers must consent to the Terms and Conditions by clicking on accept on the SAT push message.
+35. Cell C exclusively managed all aspects of the service's subscriptions flows and marketing materials in line with ICASA regulations.
+Customers must consent to the Terms and Conditions by clicking on accept on the SAT push message.
 Furthermore, the customer was provided with a welcome message illustrating the Terms and Conditions of the service.
 Consequently, the Complainant would have had to take a specific action to accept the service and would have been made aware of the Terms and Conditions.
 Therefore, the Member is not found in breach of clause 5.10 of the Code.

-40. There is no evidence that the Member failed to provide telephonic support or that the support number provided by the Member was not functioning correctly.
-The Member provided the Complainant with a South African customer care number and email address.
-Furthermore, the Complainant had the option of speaking to a call center during business hours.
-Therefore the Member is not found in breach of clause 5.12 of the Code.
+36. The Member sent the Complainant a welcome message when he was subscribed to the service, and this message included their South African customer support number.
+There is no contrary evidence that the Member failed to provide telephonic support or that the customer support number provided by the Member was not functioning correctly.
+Consequently, the Member is not in breach of clause 5.12 of the Code.